ModaleSiemens/app/README.md

 The `Application` class is the class which manages windows.
 Windows, as specified by the *concept* `UpdatableWindow`, are class types derived from this library's `Window` class, which in turns derives from SFML `RenderWindow` and TGUI `Gui`.

+When a Window is closed, it is by default removed from its `Application` parent object.

 ### Instantiating

 To instantiate an `Application` object, you can use its default constructor.